Higher Education Finance

 *Alumni students qualify for a £1,500 bursary when progressing to study a masters programme.
 Paid year 1 for full-time and £750 each year part-time.

-The Higher Education Bursary Programme will offer financial support to 50 students from households with an income of less than £25,000 in year one of study.
+The Higher Education Bursary Programme will offer financial support to 100 students from households with an income of less than £25,000 in year one of study.
 Additional widening participation criteria will be used to prioritise awards which will include consideration of internal progression, postcode deprivation areas and disability.
-These awards are of £1,000 per full-time equivalent (FTE) and will be given in the form of three equal payments across the year, subject to achievement of attendance targets and submission of work.
+These awards are of £500 per full-time equivalent (pro-rata for part-time) and will be given in the form of three equal payments across the year, subject to achievement of attendance targets and submission of work.

 Student Opportunity Fund (General Hardship Fund)

 This discretionary fund is specifically aimed at assisting Higher Education students that are in financial hardship or difficulty to:

 - Meet specific course and living costs which are not already met from other sources

 - Provide emergency payments for unexpected financial crisis